How to start and develop your art collection?

 Many times clients who are collectors have large scale pieces in common/public spaces like living rooms, dining rooms or lobbies/entrances and are more budget conscious when it comes to the less visible areas.
 There are plenty of online resources to help you find pieces that fit perfectly into your budget and theme specifications.
 This may be the perfect time to introduce online sources such as PurePhoto and Artsy so that you can search for emerging artists and fine art prints.

-Most importantly, encourage you to buy the art you love rather than buying purely for investment or just decorative purposes.
+Most importantly, we encourage you to buy the art you love rather than buying purely for investment or just decorative purposes.
 Whether you are a seasoned collector or making your first purchase, your personality should match with the art more so than the space.